 The implementation of the Patient Protection and Affordable Care Act has raised many questions.
 Independent help resources for consumers, particularly advisers not sponsored by government, insurance exchange or insurance company interests, are almost non-existent.
 OnlineNavigator offers assistance with any issue related to health care reform without charge, subject to the fair use agreement.

 OnlineNavigator is an independent consumer advisory service not affiliated with any government program or insurance company or navigator grantee.
 The operator of OnlineNavigator is Tony Novak who provides limited unpaid assistance with consumer issues including health insurance enrollment but is paid for professional accounting services, web traffic, advertising, endorsements and referrals to other public and commercial companies including government-provided insurance programs, public and private health insurance exchanges and other health services providers.

-The state insurance exchanges are usually the primary source of information about insurance but not everyone qualifies for this coverage.
+The state insurance exchange is usually the primary source of information about primary health insurance available to individuals but not everyone qualifies for this coverage.
 If you can't get information or coverage through the usual system, OnlineNavigator may be able to help point to additional resources.

 A health insurance exchange is usually the best source of information if you want to: